Harrisburg High School ASL Program

 30 days or less before departureNo refund

 Trip Dates: Late May 2027.
-Final dates will be confirmed when the school calendar is approved.
+Final dates confirmed when the school calendar is approved.

 Departure City: Sioux Falls, SD